Dhruv-gupta36/HCR---WEEK4/README.md

-# HCR - Week 4 Assignment: Temperature Dashboard
+# Temperature Dashboard

-This repository contains the solution for the Week 4 assignment, implementing a temperature monitoring dashboard using the **Hotaru framework**.
+Implementing a temperature monitoring dashboard using the **Hotaru framework**.
 The project utilizes HTTP for the dashboard frontend and MQTT for sensor data communication.

-## Assignment Answers

 ### 1. LCD Display Logic
 For letting the LCD display something, we require data flow **in** from the broker.